-Category of Worker Description Entity Type of Work Number Estimate Direct Workers A worker with whom the Borrower [/Client] has a directly contracted employment relationship and specific control over the work, working conditions and treatment of the project worker.
-The worker is Project Management Team at the NRPB who not civil servants.
-Execution of various project activities 10 employed or engaged by the Borrower [/Client], paid directly by the Borrower [/Client] and subject to the Borrower's [/Client]'s day-to-day instruction and control.
+Category of Worker Description Entity Type of Work Number Estimate Direct Workers A worker with whom the Borrower has a directly contracted employment relationship and specific control over the work, working conditions and treatment of the project worker.
+The worker is employed or engaged by the Project Management Team at the NRPB who are not civil servants.
+Execution of various project activities 10 Borrower, paid directly by the Borrower and subject to the Borrower's day-to-day instruction and control.
 Consultants hired by the NRPB, to perform tasks related to the project.
 Provide assistance to the project, based on their various areas of expertise, implementation support and advisory services.
-25 1 TBD Contracted Workers A worker employed or engaged by a third party to perform work or provide services related to the core functions of the project, where the third-party exercises control over the work, working conditions and treatment of the project worker.
-Contractors Sub-Contractors Consultants hired by the contractor firm or the supervision firm.
+7 Contracted Workers A worker employed or engaged by a third party to perform work or provide services related to the core functions of the project, where the third-party exercises control over the work, working conditions and treatment of the project worker.
+Contractors Sub-Contractors supervision firm.
 Provide technical assistance, manual labour and other required services under the project, based on their various areas of expertise, implementation support and advisory services during project preparation and execution.
-20 - 50 Includes working teams that will be installing the network from early 2025 to mid-2027.Includes the possibility of specialized international Consultants/Contractors for the Design Phase - short term (6 months) Community People employed or engaged in Next the sufficient distributions Workers Primary Supply Workers providing community labour.
-People employed or engaged by the Borrower's [Client's] primary supplier.
-Suppliers of goods and materials over which a primary supplier exercises control over the work, working conditions and treatment of the person.
-As part of this definition, there is a requirement that the goods or materials be provided directly to the project for its core functions on an ongoing basis.
-This means that second, third and further levels of the supply chain (sometimes referred to as Tier 2 and Tier 3 suppliers) are not covered by ESS2.
-Contractor Not identified at this st Supply of labour, materials and goods for the project.
-Contractor to determine primary suppliers
+55